Spring Refresh Sale: 20% off bundles and 15% off mattresses

 Tuft & Needle Mint

 The Mint is an all-foam model with many similarities to the Original.
 Like the Original, The Mint has a 3-inch comfort layer of T&N Adaptive foam infused with graphite and gel to help wick away heat while contouring to the body.
 The Mint also has a 7-inch polyfoam support layer and a breathable cover of micro polyamide and polyester.
 Embedded within this cover is an antimicrobial protectant that prevents microbes and harmful bacteria from affecting the mattress’ lifespan.
+The top half of the cover can be zipped off and machine washed to keep the sleep surface hygienic.

 The most notable difference between the two models is that the Mint incorporates an extra 2-inch layer of T&N Adaptive foam infused with graphite and gel.
 This layer acts as a transition layer, giving extra support and preventing the sleeper from sinking in against the core.